Anemone Mistral is a beautiful, Italian bred anemone that makes a fantastic cut flower and is so very easy to grow.

 Easy to grow

 But you might be asking yourself, “how do I grow anemone mistral?”
 Luckily, mistral anemones are really easy to grow.
 The corms stay dormant until you start them into growth in the spring.
-Keep the corms in a cool, dark, and frost-free place until you are ready to plant them in March.
+Plant out your corns as soon as possible after receiving them.
+If planting is delayed, store them in a cool, dark, frost free position.
 Prior to planting, soak them in a saucer of water for two to three hours, or overnight to ensure they are plump and ready to romp away.
 During this process they will easily double in size.

 Growing in pots